 “Can we go to the forest park, mama?”

-“They are together, three of them flying beneath the trees.”
+“They are together, flying beneath the trees.”

 “They know not to go near the road on the other side.”